JCPTrevillian/JCPTrevillian/README.md

   *Within my short time with Intuit, I earned two awards: Customer Obsession and Courage.*

   I love creating user centric web applications, knowing I am helping others.
 I enjoy design - not merely for asthetics but for the intentional functionality written into the code working hard behind the scenes.
-I continue self-guided learning every day - reinforcing and strengthening my front and back end skills.
+I am actively learning every day - reinforcing and strengthening my front and back end skills.
 I can best be described as a naturally curious person who asks questions and likes to explore the things I want to master.

   When I look back at who I was a year ago when I first started to who I am today?
 I have come a long way.